OpenNTF/org.openntf.xsp.jakartaee/README.md

 When present, this will cause the "org.openntf.example.param" parameter to be set and available for all Jakarta users of `ServletContext`, such as Servlets, REST, Pages, and Faces.

+Such parameters can also be defined in META-INF/web-fragment.xml files inside JARs in the NSF.
+Note, though, that ordering of these files relative to web.xml is not yet supported: they will currently all take priority over web.xml, and will be sorted in the arbitrary order the runtime returns the files.

 ## RESTful Web Services

 The [RESTful Web Services](https://jakarta.ee/specifications/restful-ws/3.0/) specification is the standard way to provide web services in Java EE applications.
 A version of it has been included for a long time in Domino by way of the Extension Library.
 However, this version is also out of date, with Apache Wink implementing JAX-RS 1.1.1.